It Turns Out That Anal Isn’t as Popular Among Queer Men as We Thought

 He wishes it did.
 He says, “Some pornographer somewhere needs to make a sex education video solely based on what porn actors do to prepare themselves.
 We would all learn a lot.”

-What do you think about this statistic on gay men having anal sex?
+What do you think about this statistic on queer guys having anal sex?
 On which side of the percentage do you lie?

 This article was originally published on October 23, 2020.
 It has since been updated.